Enhance your stay by being well-prepared. Here is your quick guide to useful information.

 The standard electrical current used is 220-240 volts AC and you can use power plugs with three square prongs here

-Tipping is not compulsory but practiced by lots of visitors, If you are happy with the services provided by the resorts staff or local guides, a tip is appropriate.
+Tipping is not compulsory but practiced by lots of visitors, If you are happy with the services provided by the resort staff or local guides, a tip is appropriate.
 It is of great significance to them.
-The amount to tip is always subject to your satisfaction and your budget
+The amount to tip is always subject to your satisfaction and your budget.

 Tipping is not customary at independent restaurants and cafes in the capital city or inhabited islands.